aws/amazon-sagemaker-examples/use-cases/text-to-image-fine-tuning/README.md

         git checkout

 4. In Amazon SageMaker Studio, in the left-hand navigation pane, click the File Browser and navigate to the project directory (amazon-sagemaker-examples/use-cases/text-to-image-fine-tuning).
 Open the Jupyter Notebook named "kohya-ss-fine-tuning.ipynb".
-5. Select the runtime (defaults are fine - Data Science 3.0, Python 3, ml.t3.medium) and wait for the notebook kernel to boot.
+5. The default runtime kernel is set to use Python 3 automatically.
+You now have a kernel that is ready to run commands.
 You may now continue with this Notebook to start setting up your solution.

 ---
 ---